Inx51/howlite-resources/notes.md

 * Add events to be published on Create,Remove,Update using Kafka
     * Write tests for events
 * WHEN DISTRIBUTING THIS AS A DOCKER IMAGE, THIRD-PARTY LICENSES ARE REQUIRED TO BE INCLUDED IN THAT IMAGE!!!

+## CLEAN-UP
+* Can more thing be passed by reference?
+* Can we use goroutines to speed things up?